 Have you ever bought a tract of land so massive you didn’t know what you were buying?
 Although today this scenario seems highly unlikely and possibly like a terrible decision, this is exactly what Thomas Jefferson did in 1803 when the United States acquired the Louisiana Territory from France.
 The 828,000-acre acquisition was commonly known as the Louisiana Purchase and nearly doubled the size of the U.S. Although Jefferson didn’t know exactly what he had bought, he envisioned enormous erupting volcanoes, gigantic wooly mammoths, and intriguing mountains made of pure salt.
 Although this isn't exactly what they found, what they did discover was both amazing and valuable.
+If you are looking for land, big or small, make sure to check out our land for sale.

 Thomas Jefferson was eager to discover not only what was acquired in the Louisiana Purchase, but also what types of mysterious geography was located west of the purchase area.
 He commissioned the expedition for several reasons with a variety of objectives that he hoped they could accomplish.